TwanoO67/easy-php-gallery/README.md

 ## Installation

-cp src/.env.example src/.env
+`cp src/.env.example src/.env`

-change the db if you want to use mysql or else.
+then change the db if you want to use mysql or else.

-./enter.sh
+`./enter.sh
 composer install
 php artisan key:generate
 php artisan migrate
-php artisan db:seed
+php artisan db:seed`

 ## Setup

-use the default credential to create your access:
+use the default credential to create your users / folders :

 email: admin@easyphpgallery.io
 password: secret